MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/multi-factor-authentication-plan.md

 For the full list of added features, see [the comparison of Azure Multi-Factor Authentication version](https://go.microsoft.com/fwlink/?LinkId=506927).
 You can always get the full functionality by purchasing the Azure Multi-Factor Authentication service.

-You get a different subset of capabilities depending on whether you have a cloud-only deployment for Office 365 or a hybrid set up with single sign-on and Active Directory Federation Services (AD FS).
+You get a different subset of capabilities depending on whether you have a cloud-only deployment for Microsoft 365 or a hybrid set up with single sign-on and Active Directory Federation Services (AD FS).

 |**Where do you manage your Office 365 tenant?**|**MFA second factor options**|
 |:-----|:-----|